 The reality is there are situations, events, and outcomes that are probably going to happen or not happen despite our best efforts to influence them.
 Trying to control what is out of our control can be draining, stressful, and ultimately impossible.

 Learning to let go of control can be hard.
 Really hard, actually.
-Particularly if you are a “worrier” or an anxious person by nature, it takes some work to learn to let things go, and it is often part of the work I do with moms.
+Particularly if you are a “worrier” or an anxious person, it takes some work to learn to let things go, and it is often part of the work I do with moms.
 Learning to let things go isn’t something that happens overnight.
-Yes, it takes some work, but the benefits are definitely worth it.
+Yes, it takes some work, but the benefits are worth it.

 Here are some of my tips for learning to let go of control: